Updated March 2026: New clones identified, Waggy.com reportedly shut down, buyers report scam across multiple platforms.

 What’s the difference between Waggy AI Dog, Wuffy Robot Dog and Nicoo Robot Puppy?

 These are three different products sold by different sellers.
+As of 2026, the family of clones has grown significantly:

 They are not part of the same brand or ecosystem.
+When one name gets flagged, a new one appears in its place.

 Do these robot puppies actually use AI?